kashif-nawaz/RHCOP_JNPR_CN2_UPI/README.md

 * So for the Juniper Contrail Classic is only deployed in regional data centers alogwith Openstack to provide overlay networking for 5G core, IMS or other virtual functions limited to regional data centers.
 * As Cloud Native 5G RAN is getting a lot of attraction for Openshift so it has opened new marketplace for Juniper Networks cloud native products (JCNR  or CN2).
 * So far, installation method for CN2 covers Assited Installer where target machines have to be booted manually using Red Hat CoreOS ISO image.
-* This wiki focuses on User Provisined Infrastrure deployment for Red Hat Open Shift where target  machines will get mine on pxe boot and from that menu we can install desired role in the machine.
+* This document  focuses on User Provisined Infrastrure deployment for Red Hat Open Shift where target  machines will get mine on pxe boot and from that menu we can install desired role in the machine.

 ## Reference Documents
 * [Redhat Guide](https://docs.openshift.com/container-platform/4.12/installing/installing_bare_metal/installing-restricted-networks-bare-metal.html)
 ## Get PullSecret
 * Open the [URL](https://console.redhat.com/openshift/install/metal/user-provisioned) by logging in with your Redhat account.
 * Only copy/ get "pull secret" as required images/ packages will be downloaded by a scripit download_ocp_images.sh in later step.
+* Images mirror repository for all  versions of [OpenShift](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/)

 ## Jumphost Bringup
 ```